JuliaGraphics/Luxor.jl/docs/src/index.md

 polycentroid
 polybbox
 ```

 The `prettypoly()` function can place graphics at each vertex of a polygon.
-After the poly action, the `vertex_action` is evaluated at each vertex.
-For example, to mark each vertex of a polygon with a circle scaled to 0.1.
+After the polygon action, the `vertex_action` is evaluated at each vertex.
+For example, to mark each vertex of a polygon with a circle scaled to 0.1:

 ```
 prettypoly(pl, :fill, :(